Cost of Living Crisis

 The Government have set up a cost of living support page where you can discover what support is available to help with the cost of living.
 This includes income and disability benefits, bills and allowances, childcare, housing and travel.
 This is part of the Help for Households campaign.

-Wokingham Borough Council have a dedicated cost of living webpage which links to the assistance they are able to provide.
-The council is working in partnership Age UK Berkshire, Citizens Advice Wokingham, First Days Children’s Charity, Wokingham Foodbank and Wokingham United Charities to respond to issues locally.
+Wokingham Borough Council have a dedicated Cost of Living Help Hub which links to the assistance they are able to provide.
+The council is working in partnership with Age UK Berkshire, Citizens Advice Wokingham, First Days Children’s Charity, Wokingham Foodbank and Wokingham United Charities to respond to issues locally.

 The BBC have a dedicated cost of living page with explainers, guidance, information and resources, including a personalised guide to saving money.